 Just as Depression relates to an excessive focus on the past, Anxiety is related to an excessive focus on the future.
 We spend a lot of time trying to troubleshoot and strategize avoiding fears and concerns related to worst-case scenario situations and events.
 In that respect, we are masterful creators!
 When we think of it, and review our lives, we will see that what ended up transpiring was nowhere near what we had anticipated.
 Through various psychotherapeutic techniques, such as CBT, we can learn to challenge and re-frame anxiety and panic-provoking thoughts.

-Of the 21 symptoms of Anxiety listed on the Beck Anxiety Inventory (BAI), did you know that 15 of the 21 symptoms involve physical/bodily sensations?
+Of the 21 symptoms of Anxiety listed on the Beck Anxiety Inventory (BAI), did you know that 15 of them involve physical/bodily sensations?
 This is why Anxiety can be so difficult to manage, as it affects us at so many influential ways – a full mind-body experience.
 Some of the unpleasant physical and bodily sensations include:

 Numbness, feeling hot, wobbliness, shakiness, dizziness, heart-racing, hands trembling, shakiness, difficulty breathing, sweating and many more.